-- 2.3.6.
+2.3.6.
 Coproducts.
 Define coproduct in a category by reversing all the arrows in the definition of product.
-Define fibered coproduct in a category by reversing all the arrows in the definition of fibered product. - 2.3.S.
+Define fibered coproduct in a category by reversing all the arrows in the definition of fibered product.

+2.3.S.
 EXERCISE.
 Show that coproduct for Sets is disjoint union.
-(This is why we use the notation \coprod for disjoint union.)
+(This is why we use the notation $\coprod$ for disjoint union.)

 2.3.T.
 EXERCISE.
-Suppose $A \to B$, C are two ring morphisms, so in particular B and C are A-modules.
+Suppose $A \rightarrow B$ , C are two ring morphisms, so in particular B and C are A-modules.
 Recall (Exercise 2.3.K) that $B \otimes_A C$ has a ring structure.
-Show that there is a natural morphism $B \to B \otimes_A C$ given by $b \mapsto b \otimes 1$.
+Show that there is a natural morphism $B \rightarrow B \otimes_A C$ given by $b \mapsto b \otimes 1$ .
 (This is not necessarily an inclusion, see Exercise 2.3.G.)
-Similarly, there is a natural morphism $C \to B \otimes_A C$.
-Show that this gives a fibered coproduct on rings, i.e. that satisfies the universal property of fibered coproduct.
+Similarly, there is a natural morphism satisfies the universal property of fibered coproduct.

+$C \rightarrow B \otimes_A C$ .
+Show that this gives a fibered coproduct on rings, i.e. that